chan2022/chan2022/README.md

 - 📱 Currently exploring: Swift – excited to dive into iOS development!

 - 🌍 Open to global collaboration, especially companies that support diverse and creative work cultures.

+- 💻 My GitHub is where I explore what interests me!
+From personal experiments to learning new technologies.

 - 📫 How to reach me **Erica.Han@morningstar.com** || **hanchaehee1009@gmail.com**